 Trump Dismisses Recession Fears, Saying Fed Must Help The Economy

+The Trump administration is acting as a cheering section for the U.S. economy.
+And at least on Monday, investors were cheering along.
+The Dow Jones Industrial Average rose nearly 250 points or 1%.
+The S&P 500 jumped 1.2% and the Nasdaq was up 1.35%.

-President Trump and his economic team are downplaying warnings of slower economic growth, despite signals from the bond market that a recession could be looming.
-But the president is also calling on the Federal Reserve to cut interest rates again to help boost growth.
+President Trump and his team are downplaying warnings of slower economic growth, despite signals from the bond market that a recession could be looming.
+At the same time, the president is also calling on the Federal Reserve to cut interest rates again to help boost growth.

 "Our Economy is very strong," Trump tweeted Monday, accusing Democrats of badmouthing economic conditions to boost their chances in the 2020 election.

-"I don't think we're having a recession," Trump told reporters on Sunday.
-"We're doing tremendously well.
-Our consumers are rich.
-I gave a tremendous tax cut, and they're loaded up with money.
-They're buying."
+Vice President Pence echoed that confidence in a speech Monday to the Detroit Economic Club.

+"Despite the irresponsible rhetoric of many in the mainstream media, the American economy is strong," Pence said.
+"And the U.S. economic outlook remains strong as well."

-White House economic adviser Larry Kudlow also stressed consumer spending during appearances on the Sunday morning talk shows.
+A day earlier, Trump and White House economic adviser Larry Kudlow pointed to consumer spending as a sign of the economy's resilience.

-"I don't see a recession," Kudlow said on NBC's Meet the Press, echoing his boss.
+"I don't see a recession," Kudlow said on NBC's Meet the Press.
 "Consumers are working at higher wages.
 They are spending at a rapid pace."

 Consumer spending is a major pillar of the U.S. economy, and data from the Commerce Department last week showed retail sales are still strong.

 That helped to temper recession warnings from the bond market, which triggered the year's biggest selloff on Wall Street last week.
-The Dow Jones Industrial Average and the S&P 500 both fell about 3% last Wednesday.
+The Dow and the S&P 500 both fell about 3% last Wednesday.

-Market indexes have since rebounded.
-Stocks were up more than 1% in early trading Monday.

 Politics